We all have some vague notion that cats can see well in the dark.

 I’ve been in this situation countless times.
 I wait for my cat to recognize me as I look at her.
 Never happens.
 The moment I call out to her though, she comes running excitedly at me.
 The sound of our voice and the special way we call out to them makes it possible for our cats to recognize us immediately.

 - Smell: Cats also have an incredible sense of smell.
 In fact, it’s fourteen times stronger than ours!
 This means they’re highly attuned to smells and can quickly identify people based on their scent.
 A cat’s sense of smell is so strong that not only can they identify you – they can also figure out where you’ve been, people you’ve met, and animals you’ve played with.
 That’s pretty impressive!

 You’ll know that your cat recognizes you through their actions.
 For example, your cat might follow you around or always curl up on your lap.
 If your cat didn’t know who you are, it would be much more nervous in your presence.

 Here’s another sign that your cat bond with you and feels positively towards you: when it kneads on your lap.
 Yes, it can be painful, but this is one of the most evident signs that your cat is bonding with you.

 Kittens knead their mother’s breasts to get more milk out of them.
 This behavior continues in adult cats as an expression of pleasure, feeling peaceful, content, and happy.
 When they knead on your lap, know that this means they feel safe and comfortable with you.

 Yes, cats dream!
 And how they see the world affects the way they dream.

-Quick refreshment: REM (Rapid Eye Movement) sleep is when our eyes move rapidly and our brain activity is similar to when we are awake.
-It is during REM sleep that we dream and this is the same for cats.
+Just like humans, cats dream during their REM sleep.
+Quick refreshment: REM (Rapid Eye Movement) sleep is when our eyes move rapidly, and our brain activity is similar to when we are awake.
+During REM sleep, we dream; this is the same for cats.